Pabla007/HTB-Journey/PNPT Chekclists/PNPT.md

 - develop a methodology how u r going to attack every box
 - https://www.youtube.com/watch?v=tQbUezvHa38
 - Take tips and how to solve a box from Siren
-- Pivioting and Enumerating AD
+- Pivoting and Enumerating AD

 ```
 https://www.youtube.com/watch?v=fdIXlgfS7U0